 About the disease

-Equine strangles is not a notifiable disease.
+Equine herpes is not a notifiable disease.
 Contact your private vet immediately if you suspect disease.

-Any new horses introduced to a group should be isolated.
+isolation of new horses before introducing them to a group

 How the disease spreads